Published Jun 21, 2022

 Low Vision

-Low vision is an eye condition that cannot be corrected by eyeglasses, contact lenses, surgeries, or medications.
+Low vision is an eye condition that cannot be corrected by treatment options such as prescription eyeglasses, contact lenses, laser surgery/laser treatments, or medications.
 Low vision means that activities such as reading, driving, recognizing face, etc. become difficult.

 Note: Learn more about eye diseases and conditions at this resource.